 2016 Hollingsworth Reunion - Atlanta

 The 2016 Hollingsworth Reunion was a four day event held from Wednesday April 20th through Saturday April 23rd, centered on the beautiful city of Atlanta, Georgia and a region rich in Hollingsworth history.
 Reunion activities kicked off on Wednesday morning when our early-bird members took a three-hour, guided bus tour of Atlanta.
-After lunch at the CNN Food Court, most of the members of the group chose a museum for their afternoon Georgia Aquarium, the Center for Civil and Human Rights Museum, the Centennial Olympic Park, In Studio Tour at the CNN Center, the College Football Hall of Fame and Museum, and the World of Coca-Cola.
+After lunch at the CNN Food Court, most of the members of the group chose a museum for their afternoon tour, including the Georgia Aquarium, the Center for Civil and Human Rights Museum, the Centennial Olympic Park, In Studio Tour at the CNN Center, the College Football Hall of Fame and Museum, and the World of Coca-Cola.
 Some also took advantage of the Georgia State Archives, located justdown the road from our hotel, to do some genealogy research.
 The archives is a treasure trove of information regarding early Georgia history in a state where researchers often face challenges resulting documents lost in court house fires before, during and after the Civil War.
 On Wednesday evening, members were on their own to sample some of the exellent restaurants that wee in the area of our hotel.

 On Thursday our group opened the Atlanta History Center and was given a 90-minute guided tour of “The Turning Point: The American Civil War.”
 We were priveledged to have an excellent guide who pointed out a number of unique items in the Turning Point exhibit.
 These included the flag that flew over Atlanta when captured by General Sherman's forces and one of the supply wagons used by Union forces that captured the town.
 The History Center includes a number of other interesting exhibits and members had the opportunity to visit those as well.